 Brexit.
 Donald Trump.
-How we should tackle terrorism.
-And who should be held responsible for government failings?
-These are all current subjects that you’d probably only discuss with family and friends if you were ready for a heated debate, a couple of passive aggressive comments followed by that exhaustive awkwardness when the room goes silent as you conclude that actually, you’re never going to change your great uncle John’s views on immigration.
+The government response to the Covid-19 pandemic.
+These are all current subjects that you’d probably only discuss with family and friends if you were ready for a heated debate, a couple of passive aggressive comments followed by that inevitable awkwardness when the room goes silent as you conclude that, actually, you’re never going to change your great uncle John’s views on immigration.

 Avoiding sensitive subjects is something that both humans and brands are guilty of.
 Sometimes it’s easier to look past our problems or put them to one side while we concentrate on the more pressing and less stressful issues we face in everyday life.
 Although we may know that this is not the right way to deal with these tricky subjects, we hope that if we ignore it for long enough, it will eventually just go away, and sometimes, if we’re lucky, it does.
 For brands, sometimes tackling sensitive subjects isn’t the answer and in many cases it can be better if they steer clear.